Finnish forest reindeer: WildForestReindeerLIFE project

 The WildForestReindeerLIFE project in Finland started in 2016, lasting seven years.
 The project is coordinated by Wildlife Service Finland and co-funded by the LIFE Programme.
 One of its main goals is to reintroduce forest reindeer to its original habitats in Suomenselkä: National Parks of Lauhanvuori and Seitseminen were chosen as the reintroduction sites.
 The first animals were released in 2019.

 The animals moved to Suomenselkä originate from Kainuu and Finnish zoos: Korkeasaari Zoo, Ähtäri Zoo and Ranua Zoo.
 Zoo employees also participate in planning the daily care of the animals living in the on-site enclosures, and provide wildlife veterinarian assistance.

 Zoo population

 There are about 150 Finnish forest reindeer in 25 European zoos.
 These animals have made the WildForestReindeerLIFE reintroduction project in Finland possible.

 The Finnish forest reindeer has been part of European Association of Zoos and Aquaria (EAZA)'s population management plan since a studbook of the species was founded in 1998.
 From 2020, the species was added to the EAZA Ex-situ Programme (EEP).
 The programme coordinator works in Korkeasaari Zoo in Helsinki.

 Comparison with other populations of woodland reindeer globally

-The boreal woodland caribou of the subspecies Rangifer caribou caribou in Canada, which are also forest-dwelling and avoid humans, are also experiencing a decline in populations and were designated as threatened in 2002 by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+The boreal woodland caribou of the subspecies Rangifer tarandus caribou in Canada, which are also forest-dwelling and avoid humans, are also experiencing a decline in populations and were designated as threatened in 2002 by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).